"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Now, let’s move on to the next point.

-Actually, the ability needed to question the underlying assumptions of things, look at matters from multiple angles, and not rush to conclusions is called ‘metacognition’.
+Actually, the ability needed to question the underlying assumptions of things, view matters from multiple angles, and refrain from jumping to conclusions is called “metacognition”.

-“Metacognition” is the ‘ability to step back and observe your own thoughts and feelings’.
+“Metacognition” is the “power to step back and observe one’s own thoughts and feelings”.

 By taking this step back to observe things from a bird’s-eye view, you can gain control over your emotions and maintain a calm perspective on matters.